Need help? We're here!

 (888) 312-8812 Login SignupJuly 19, 2018

-As a professional driver, your pre-trip inspection is a critical step in ensuring your truck is road worthy before each long haul.
-The inspections should be quite comprehensive, and for some can be quite difficult to remember, especially if you're in pursuit of your commercial driver's license (CDL).
+As a professional driver, your pre-trip inspection is a crucial step in ensuring your truck is roadworthy before each long-haul trip.
+The inspections should be pretty comprehensive, and for some, can be quite challenging to remember, especially if you're pursuing your commercial driver's license (CDL).
 To that end, we've compiled the essential steps a thorough pre-trip inspection should have.

 The point of a thorough pre-trip inspection is to ensure that your vehicle's major components operate as intended.
-This inspection should be done at the start of each day, as well as once every 24 hours, after every 10-hour break and after you pick up a new trailer.
+This inspection should be conducted at the start of each day, as well as every 24 hours, after every 10-hour break, and after picking up a new trailer.

-Before you begin make sure you have the necessary tools - gloves, flashlight and a hammer.
+Before you begin, ensure you have the necessary tools: gloves, a flashlight, and a hammer.
 Then check that the parking brakes are set and the transmission is in first gear.
 Driving an automatic?
 Be sure to place wheel chocks under the drive tires.
+Having the right must-have trucking essentials makes the process safer.

-Next, you'll want to turn on your headlights, activate your brake lights and switch on your four-ways.
+Next, you'll want to turn on your headlights, activate your brake lights, and switch on your four-way flashers.
 Now you're ready to proceed through your pre-trip inspection:

 Look under the hood and inspect the carriage for anything that shouldn't be there - road debris can easily get caught up here.
-Evaluate both sides of the engine, all of your hoses, wiring, reservoirs, filters, dryers and fluid levels.
-Thoroughly check your air dryer, alternator, brake air lines, brake chambers, slack adjusters, brake linings, brake drums, springs, spring mounts, shock absorbers, tires, tire pressure, tread depth, wheels, lug nuts, valve caps, hub oil, steering gear box and steering linkage.
+Evaluate both sides of the engine, including all hoses, wiring, reservoirs, filters, dryers, and fluid levels.
+Thoroughly check your air dryer, alternator, brake air lines, brake chambers, slack adjusters, brake linings, brake drums, springs, spring mounts, shock absorbers, tires, tire pressure, tread depth, wheels, lug nuts, valve caps, hub oil, steering gear box, and steering linkage.

-Check the steps, on top of and underneath your cab for any unwanted items.
-Additionally, inspect your mirror, turn signal, lights, door, side skirting, steps, fuel tank/cap, reflectors and reflective tape, sleeper side, sleeper berth window glass and your DOT annual inspection sticker.
+Check the steps, on top of and underneath your cab, for any unwanted items.
+Additionally, inspect your mirror, turn signal, lights, door, side skirting, steps, fuel tank/cap, reflectors, reflective tape, sleeper side, sleeper berth window glass, and your DOT annual inspection sticker.

-Here you'll want to check the chain and battery boxes, fuel tanks, exhaust and chassis.
-Evaluate airlines, electrical cords, the cab suspension system, cross members, frame, and drive shaft.
+Here, you'll want to check the chain and battery boxes, fuel tanks, exhaust system, and chassis.
+Evaluate the airlines, electrical cords, the cab suspension system, cross members, frame, and drive shaft.

 Check your body panels, lights, reflectors and reflective tape, as well as your airlines, electrical cord, and stickers (height and preventative maintenance).